Meet The Viola Project Team!

 Jasmine Henri Jordan (Community Outreach Liaison) loves the work that Viola Project does and is so happy to be a part of it.
 One of her other hats is as Audience Development Manager for Victory Gardens Theater.
 Jasmine is also a teaching artist for Northlight Theater and has taught for Mudlark Theater Company and American Theater Company.
 Jasmine makes a lot of weird art and performs with a collective called Hot Kitchen.
 She is a proud Florida State University alumna.
 The lunatic, the lover, and the poet are of imagination all compact.

-David Tabak (Board President) has been in nonprofit management for 20 years.
-In 2014, he founded Tabak Nonprofit Strategy to help organizations do good better.
-David is currently the President of the Jewish Reconstructionist Congregation in Evanston and Vice President, Corporate Support, Friends of Jones College Prep High School in Chicago.
+David Tabak (Board President) has been in nonprofit management for 23 years.
+He is currently executive director of Meals on Wheels Chicago and provides consulting services to nonprofit organizations.
+David is a former president of the Jewish Reconstructionist Congregation in Evanston.
 David is the founder of the C(3)EO Forum, an organization that supports the chief executive officers of non-profit organizations.
 David is the proud father of bold daughters, Maud and Lila and lucky husband of Denise.
 David is the author of Lather Rinse Repeat, a collection of short stories.
 Some good I mean to do, despite of my own nature.

 Susan Bennett (Board Member) is currently a partner in, and the executive creative director of, Simple Truth.
 She has built a career of designing solutions for clients from Fortune 100 to grassroots nonprofits.
 She leads with intuition and creative spark, and she challenges all to be risk-takers who boldly question the status quo.
 Susan has over 25 years of communication design experience.
 Her career has led her to some of the most acclaimed design firms in the industry, and she has been recognized for excellence by the American Institute for Graphic Arts, and Print and Communications Arts magazines.
 Outside of Simple Truth, Susan has a fine art practice working in porcelain, wood, and ink.
 She’s married, is the proud mother of a teenaged daughter and son, and is perpetually amused by her small flock of chickens.
 Aye, there's the rub.